Thai Children's Trust: Operations

 The charity focuses on disadvantaged and vulnerable children across Thailand.
 Projects it supports provide full care, including accommodation, education and medical care to over a thousand children.
 It also supports health, education and nutrition projects which help over 3000 children.

-The charity supports a range of projects across Thailand run by its partner organisations, which include the Father Ray Foundation, Baan Tharn Namchai Orphanage, Sarnelli House Thailand, the Good Shepherd Sisters and the Pattaya Orphanage.
+The charity supports a range of projects across Thailand run by its partner organisations, which include the Father Ray Foundation, Baan Than Namchai Orphanage, Sarnelli House Thailand, The Good Shepherd Sisters, and the Pattaya Orphanage.

 The Thai Children's Trust does not open projects of its own.
 It is their policy to always operate through local organisation.
 They believe that in this way, the donation could bring double benefit.
 They could build local expertise, train local managers and staff whilst still supporting the children who are the main focus.

 The Trust concentrates its effort on four main areas: Children at Risk, Children with Disability, Children with HIV and Child Refugees.
 Under "Children at Risk", the projects to care for the children are further classified into children who are orphaned and abandoned, victims of the tsunami, street children and victims of child trafficking.

 The trust has worked closely with the Catholic Church in Thailand to support projects managed or supported by Catholic religious orders, such as the Redemptorists, the Camillians and the Sisters of the Good Shepherd.
 The trust is also endorsed by Burmese Nobel Peace Prize winner Aung San Suu Kyi for their work with Burmese refugee children in camps on the Thai border.
 In a letter read out at Westminster Abbey on 4 October 2011, she says: "The fate of migrant and refugee children is of particular concern; in addition to the deprivations they suffer they are often not certain if there is any part of the world they can call their own… Any effort to make the lives of such children healthier, happier or more secure is a truly worthwhile project."
 Some of the projects that the Thai Children's Trust supports on the Thai-Burma border are the Mae Tao Clinic, and the Room to Grow Foundation which provides meals for nearly 1000 refugee children on a daily basis.

 The Trust chooses carefully which projects and organisations in Thailand to support.
 They stay closely involved with their partners, who operate on the ground and know precisely what the children need.
 By being involved, the trust can keep track of both the children's needs and the support that they would be able to offer.
 By having such a direct link to the children they care for, the Trust can see clearly where the money goes.